-Working with thousands of buildings over the last three decades, I have witnessed firsthand a critical issue in the building industry: Construction Quality.
-Serious deficiencies with buildings are shockingly common.
+Over the last three decades, I worked with thousands of buildings and witnessed firsthand a critical issue in the building industry: Construction Quality.
+Serious building deficiencies are shockingly common.

-These flaws are often born from a construction event — not only in new construction but also remodels and even simple equipment replacements.
-This quality deficiency is prevalent in all types of buildings: big and small, simple and complex, commercial and residential.
+These flaws are born from a construction event — not only in new construction but remodels and simple equipment replacements as well.
+The prevalence of quality deficiency in all building types: big and small, simple and complex, commercial and residential; is on the rise.
 Retail, restaurant, office, grocery, lodging, education, warehouse, data center, healthcare… none are immune.

 As a result, we have buildings with:

 Soaring repair and maintenance costs